Thoughts are Imaginary

 Silence.

-What is the actual experience of thought?
+What is the real experience of thought?
 What is really there?

 Is the substance of a movie, a movie?
 Or the screen?